mrd-T/mini_redis/Readme.md

 `Toni-LSM` is a personal toy project to implement a simple kv database from scratch, using lsm-tree as the storage engine.
 The project manager uses [xmake](https://xmake.io/).
 The project is inspired by [mini-lsm](https://github.com/skyzh/mini-lsm), [tinykv](https://github.com/talent-plan/tinykv) and [leveldb](https://github.com/google/leveldb).
+The project is partly compatible with the [Redis Resp protocol](https://redis.io/docs/latest/develop/reference/protocol-spec/), so it can be used as a redis backend and relpace `redis-server`(Just for fun).

 The developing posts can be found in my [blog](https://tonixwd.github.io/categories/%E9%A1%B9%E7%9B%AE/) or [zhihu](https://www.zhihu.com/column/c_1867534978344161280).